StackExchange/so4t_interactions_report/README.md

 ## Support, security, and legal
 If you encounter problems using the script, please leave feedback in the Github Issues.
 You can also clone and change the script to suit your needs.
 It is provided as-is, with no warranty or guarantee of any kind.

 All data is handled locally on the device from which the script is run.
 The script does not transmit data to other parties, such as Stack Overflow.
-All of the API calls performed are read-only, so there is no risk of editing or adding content on your Stack Overflow for Teams instance.
+All of the API calls performed are read-only, so there is no risk of editing or adding content on your Stack Internal instance.